iPhone 12 Pro and Pro Max vs. iPhone 11 Pro and Pro Max

 Ceramic shield vs. Gorilla Glass

 Another notable difference is the screen glass.
 Apple unveiled its new "ceramic shield" technology with the iPhone 12 lineup, which it says gives the phone a 4x better drop performance than the Gorilla Glass screen on iPhone 11.
-We haven't conducted drop or scratch tests for the iPhone 12 Pro or Pro Max, but we put ceramic shield to the test on the baseline iPhone 12, and it certainly seemed as tough as it sounds.
+We haven't conducted drop or scratch tests for the iPhone 12 Pro or Pro Max, but we put ceramic shield to the test on the baseline iPhone 12 and also drop-tested the iPhone 12 Mini, and it seems virtually indestructible.
 The iPhone 11 Pro fared incredibly well in our drop testing, too, though we did find some damaged pixels on its screen.

 Colors